tmcnab/db-book/mdbook/src/0X_Database.md

 # The System
 You probably know a database as a glob of things like tables, indexes, views, stored procedures and triggers.
 We don't care about this right now - all we care about is putting data in, modfifying it and finding it.
+Our aim for this project is the following:

+- Put in data
+- Pull out data
+- Make it fast
+- Make multiple instances sync up properly
+- We dont care about SQL

 ## Languages
 If you think of our database as a black box, we put something in, the black